Apokee/Ketchup/README.md

 guidance unit however.
 Construct a rocket normally with one of the new parts.

 When you're ready to launch you should see a new window with the name of the computer you added.
 In the text field labelled "Memory Image" enter `helloworld.bin`  and then click the **PWR** button.
-You should know see `Hello, world!` displayed on the monitor.
+You should now see `Hello, world!` displayed on the monitor.
 You can write custom programs in DCPU-16 assembly and build them with an assembler, such as [Organic][organic].
 Copy the built binary to the `GameData/Ketchup/Plugins/PluginData/Ketchup` directory, and you should be able to run it like `helloworld.bin`.